 The work under the Annex will provide deeper insight into the potential of applying domestic hot water heat pumps using various concepts and systems for new as well as existing buildings by:

-- Reviewing available domestic hot water heat pumps and combined heat pumps making hot water next to space heating and cooling.
+- Reviewing available domestic hot water heat pumps and double function heat pumps making hot water next to space heating and/or cooling.

 - Reviewing the different systems for domestic hot water in their traditional and potential applications and gaining deeper insight in to the use of domestic hot water in order to create a solid basis for test and standardisation procedures.